the maternity dress edit

 Why Do Breasts Leak Milk?

-Breast milk leakage can occur due to various factors, including hormonal influences, anatomical factors, and behavioural triggers.
+Breast milk leaking can occur due to a combination of hormonal influences, anatomical factors, and behavioural triggers.
+Every breastfeeding body is different, which is why leaking varies so much from woman to woman.

 Hormonal Influences

-• Oxytocin: This hormone triggers milk let-down and can cause some leakage, especially before a baby latches.
-Studies like this one from 2015 highlight how oxytocin sensitivity varies among individuals, influencing letdown intensity and potentially contributing to leaks for some women.
+Oxytocin triggers the milk let-down reflex and can cause leakage, particularly before a baby latches.
+Research, including a 2015 study, shows that oxytocin sensitivity varies among individuals, influencing let-down intensity and the likelihood of leaking for some women.

-• Prolactin: Responsible for milk production, elevated prolactin levels can lead to oversupply, increasing the risk of leaks.
-Research like this 2008 study explores the complex interaction between prolactin and oxytocin regulation during breastfeeding.
+Prolactin is responsible for milk production.
+Elevated prolactin levels can lead to milk oversupply, increasing the risk of breast milk leakage.
+A 2008 study explored the complex interaction between prolactin and oxytocin regulation during breastfeeding.

 Anatomical Factors

-• Nipple sensitivity: Sensitive nipples can trigger let-down easily, causing leaks at even slight stimulation.
-A 2022 study suggests some women have genetic variations affecting nipple sensitivity, potentially contributing to this experience.
+Sensitive nipples may trigger let-down more easily, causing leaks with even mild stimulation.
+A 2022 study suggests that genetic differences may influence nipple sensitivity, contributing to this experience.

-• Milk storage capacity: Breasts with smaller milk storage capacity may experience overflow and leaks sooner than those with larger capacity.
-This 2016 study explores breast anatomy and milk storage variations among women.
+Breasts with smaller milk storage capacity may overflow sooner than those with larger capacity, leading to more frequent leaks.
+A 2016 study explored how breast anatomy affects milk storage among women.

 Behavioural Factors